What Causes Depression?

 Depression is a mental health condition classified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-Depression, specifically Major Depressive Disorder, is characterized by persistent feelings of sadness, loss of interest in previously enjoyed activities, changes in appetite and sleep patterns, difficulty concentrating, feelings of worthlessness, and, in severe cases, thoughts of self harm or suicide.
+Symptoms of depression include persistent feelings of sadness, loss of interest in previously enjoyed activities, changes in appetite and sleep patterns, difficulty concentrating, feelings of worthlessness, and, in severe cases, thoughts of self harm or suicide.

-For several decades, researchers believed that an imbalance of brain chemicals, specifically nerve cells, was the primary contributing factor to depression.
-However, recent studies, supported by organizations like the American Psychiatric Association, suggest that such an imbalance may not be the cause.
-Instead, science now points to a confluence of factors that may be at work.
-Elements like brain structure, genetics, hormonal changes, family history, certain personality traits, and environmental factors, including stressful life events, have all been linked to depression through scientific research.
+For several decades, researchers believed that an imbalance of brain chemicals, specifically nerve cells, was the primary contributing factor for what caused depression.
+However, recent studies, supported by organizations like the American Psychiatric Association, suggest that such an imbalance may not be the cause of depression.
+Instead, science now points to a confluence of causes that may be at work in depression disorders.
+Elements like brain structure, genetics, hormonal changes, family history, certain personality traits, existing mental health conditions, and environmental factors, including stressful life events, have all been linked to depression through scientific research.

 The brain is responsible for managing our mood, so it makes sense that changes in its function and composition can lead to symptoms of depression.
 This was partly why researchers formulated the chemical imbalance theory and developed medication like selective serotonin reuptake inhibitors (SSRIs) to address it.
-The idea was that antidepressants would correct that imbalance in the brain and improve low mood.
-And there is research that supports the efficacy of antidepressants.
+The idea was that antidepressants would correct that imbalance in the brain and improve low mood, and there is research that supports the efficacy of antidepressants in treating depression.

 Researchers have found a significant link between certain genes and depressive disorders.
 In fact, some in the medical community believe genetics can account for up to half of the total cause of depression.
 A genetic connection to depression is evident in the fact that identical twins—who have the exact same genetic makeup—experience symptoms of depression at a higher rate than non-identical twins.

 The exact genes that are linked to depression can vary, though.
 Studies have found a connection between the chromosome 3p25-26 and major depression.
-There is also evidence that the gene HTR2A can make individuals more likely to respond positively to antidepressants.
-Further complicating things is the fact that an individual will likely have several different genes that may affect the development of depression.
+There is also evidence that the gene HTR2A can make individuals experiencing depression more likely to respond positively to antidepressants.
+Further complicating things is the fact that people with depression typically have several different genes that may affect the development of a depression disorder.

 Genetics can play a part in depression by affecting brain structure and function.
 There is also evidence that personality traits that arise out of certain genes may lead to a greater likelihood of developing depression.
 For example, when a person has a specific variant of the 5-HTT gene, they may be more likely to experience a depressive disorder after situational depression.

 Coping mechanisms for stress can be helpful in managing the environmental causes of depression, which can include the actual environment—air quality, noise pollution, natural disasters—but more commonly include concerns like trauma, chronic pain, disease, stress, and grief.
-Chronic illness is one of the most common contributors to depression.
-A loss in the family or relationship conflict can also lead to symptoms of the mental health disorder.
+Chronic illness, such as heart disease or diabetes, is one of the most common contributors to depression.
+A loss in the family or relationship conflict can also lead to symptoms of depression.

 Depression has been strongly linked to high levels of cortisol, which is the stress hormone.
-This suggests that experiencing chronic stress can increase your chances of developing depressive symptoms.
-Additionally, trauma early in life can not only lead to depression but can also affect how well individuals respond to treatment.
+This suggests that experiencing chronic stress can increase your chances of developing depression symptoms.
+Additionally, trauma early in life can not only lead to depression but can also affect how well individuals respond to depression treatments.